Project Board Designs: System Designing using Multi-Board Project - AltiumLive 2022

 - Value of using design tools that can handle the synchronization of interfaces

-- Importance of addressing environmental requirement at the beginning of the design process
+- Importance of addressing environmental requirements at the beginning of the design process

 - Overview of connectivity management